alphagov/Legislate/README.md

 The youngest player rolls a six-sided dice.
 They move their piece the number of spaces indicated on the dice.

-If the player lands on a space, the organiser explains what the
+If the player lands on a space, the organiser explains what the procedure means.

 If the player lands on a ❓, they pick up a card of the same colour and read out the information on it.
 If the card has instructions, the player must follow them.